Graph-ICS/Graph-ICS/readme.md

 5.5.
 Finish the installation and do not open QtCreator

 5.6.
-Add the C:\Qt\Tools\QtCreator\bin path to the environments variables (the path may differ if you have installed Qt at a different path)

-5.7.
 Setting up the QT Creator (NMake Generator)

 - Open QtCreator, go to Tools and click Options
 <center>